SamuelLowry/gov1347_blog/posts/02-blog.md

 ![](../figures/corona.png)

 Just like with the national vote, I wanted to take COVID-19 into account.
 Therefore, again, I made a prediction using just unemployment data from the height of the pandemic.
 This turned many battleground states blue, but I sum this up to mere coincidence.
 Unemployment, especially at the n-value levels we are working with, is not a reliable predictor on its own.
-Predicting the 2020 election required much more sophisticated models which I look forward to learning more about.
+Predicting the 2020 election requires much more sophisticated models which I look forward to learning more about.

 <br>